DE2025G13/DE2025G13A1/README.md

 #### Trigger 2: `trigger-training-on-data-change` (The CT Trigger)
 - **Watches:** A push to the `dataset` branch, but *only* if files inside the `dataset/` folder have changed.
 - **Action:** When we push a new `wine.csv`, this trigger runs `run_training_pipeline.yaml`.
 Its only job is to start a new Vertex AI training pipeline run using the new data.

+#### Trigger 3: `deploy-wine-app-trigger` (The CD Trigger)
+- **Watches:** This trigger doesn't watch a Git branch.
+It is a webhook trigger that is invoked programmatically.
+- **Action:** At the end of a successful Vertex AI pipeline run, if the new model is better than the production model, a special pipeline component calls this trigger.
+The trigger then executes `deployment_cloudbuild.yaml`, which handles the entire application deployment process: copying the new model to the production GCS bucket, building the API and UI images, and deploying both services to Cloud Run.

 ### 5. The Vertex AI Pipeline